-A 21st Century Librarian15
+A 21st Century Librarian17

-- Learners and teachers can access age and content appropriate and relevant databases, portals, and 0 websites.
-Librarian organizes the web for learners by organizing electronic resources to meet the information 0 needs of the learners.
-In addition to print materials, the collection now includes e-books, audiobooks, blogs, streaming 0 media, and more.
-Interactive library services are provided online (book reviews, reference services, library calendar).
-0 0 Partnering with classroom teachers is used to consider new interactive, collaborative, and engaging communication tools for student projects (digital storytelling, podcasts, streaming video, and usergenerated content, gamebooks, etc.).
-Experts, scholars, authors, and other classrooms visit the library via telecommunication tools.
-0 Reading is promoted through digital book talks, e-books, and virtual literature circles. Ο - Respect for intellectual property is modeled using appropriate documentation for media in all formats and explaining new licensing concepts to all learners.
+- Learners and teachers can access age and content appropriate and relevant databases, portals, and websites. - Librarian organizes the web for learners by organizing electronic resources to meet the information needs of the learners. - o In addition to print materials, the collection now includes e-books, audiobooks, blogs, streaming media, and more. - Interactive library services are provided online (book reviews, reference services, library calendar). - Partnering with classroom teachers is used to consider new interactive, collaborative, and engaging communication tools for student projects (digital storytelling, podcasts, streaming video, and usergenerated content, gamebooks, etc.). - o Experts, scholars, authors, and other classrooms visit the library via telecommunication tools. - o Reading is promoted through digital book talks, e-books, and virtual literature circles. - Respect for intellectual property is modeled using appropriate documentation for media in all formats and explaining new licensing concepts to all learners.

-$^{^{\}rm 15}$ Adapted from Valenza, Joyce Kasman.
-"You know you're a $\rm 21^{st}-Century$ teacher-librarian if ..."
+17 Adapted from Valenza, Joyce Kasman.
+"You know you're a 21st-Century teacher-librarian if ..."